FranciscoSantar/BaSP-A2022-Etapa-1/README.md

 ## Week 02
 In this week I made a sheet of style for the HTML of week 01. **This page isn´t responsive** i.e. this page doesn't have any flexbox property on it, is made for a laptop screen only

 ## Week 03
 In the third week I made the website of Trackgenix totally responsive for smartphones, tablets and laptops.
 For this I used the layout model of CSS called *Flexbox*.
 You can see this page [here](https://franciscosantar.github.io/BaSP-A2022-Etapa-1/Semana-03/index.html)

+## Week 04
+In this week we had an introduction to the programming language "JavaScript".
+We learned about variables, conditionals, loops and functions.
+You can see the problems I solved clicking [here](https://franciscosantar.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html)

 **Author**: SANTARELLI,Francisco